mehtapparkinson/java-group-project/README.md

     - Star Rating
 - Data is stored in a MySQL database, and the application provides REST endpoints to interact with this data.

+## Features :sparkles:
+- RESTful API with CRUD operations for movie tracking.
+- OpenAPI specification for API documentation.
+- Docker containerization for ease of deployment.
+- Integration with MySQL database.
+- Logging and Exception handling.

 ## How We Have Achieved This

 1. **Spring Boot Application**: A Spring Boot application was created  using the Spring Initializr to generate the necessary project structure.